kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > And we are not whole without you.
 >
 > Come to us as you are: bleeding, vengeful, half-healed, still shaking.

->
+Another pause.
+The tone is different now.
+Fiercer.

-> And all the women crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
+> And all the women once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
 >
 > The unnamed martyrs on **MERCURY**, the first to take action, cutting off their arms supply for so long—
 >